Gozala/gozala.github.com/_posts/mozilla/ubiquity/2009-02-17-some-mock-up-around-ubiquity.md

 can modify it while just keep typing.
 Ubiquity also adds [comment][action] action to a suggestions.
 In case if I'll press button:

     - right arrow / enter / tab
     ubiquity will request / verify next modifier *(more details will follow in a next section)*
     - down arrow
     in this case we'll see a picture described in the 2nd list item.

 2. bugzilla comment [(text)][data]
    ubiquity will auto-complete word "comment" and will show that it expects text input by adding and selecting "(text)" in case of active selection selection will be used instead.
 If clipboard contains data it will be show up in suggestions.
    In case if I'll:

    - stop typing / will make a delay
    I'll get a picture described in the 3nd list item.
    - press right arrow / enter / tab
    I'll get a picture described in the 3nd list item.
    - press left arrow
    action [comment][action] will be selected and the other bugzilla associated actions will be suggested.
 In the preview help for the comment action will appear.
 In case of selecting other action all of the following modifiers will disappear.
    - will press down arrow
-	in case of suggestions next one will get activated and all the input data will be adjusted accordingly.
+   In case of suggestions next one will get activated and all the input data will be adjusted accordingly.

 3. bugzilla [comment][action] "[I’m not able to reproduce it][data]" on a [bug][modifier] [146][data]
     Ubiquity auto-completes with "on a bug 146" ("on a bug" is a prefix for modifier bug).
 Selecting "146" as it's a modifier bug accessed most recently, ubiquity verifies that I’m still interacting with it, at the same time it still leaves ability to type the id manually.
 It adds other bugs into suggestions 846, 400, 8942 as they’ve been recently used.
     Ubiquity suggests everything it has in history as the whole modifier is selected in this case.
 In the preview information for the currently selected bug (146) is shown.
     In case if I press button:

-* 8
+    - 8
     Ubiquity will auto-complete it with "46" (as it’s was accessed more recently then 8946) and will select auto-completed part (46).
 In the suggestions only 8942 will show up as it’s an only matching bug id from the history.
 In the preview information for the currently selected bug (846) is shown.
-* right arrow / enter / tab
+    - right arrow / enter / tab
     In this case ubiquity will request / verify next modifier
     * down arrow
     In this case we'll have a picture described in the 4th list item (as the first suggestion is 846).
     * left arrow
     input "I'm not able to reproduce it" will be selected in case of having selection, clipboard data they will be suggested.

-4. bugzilla comment "I’m not able to reproduce it" on a bug 846 in session mozilla.
+4. bugzilla [comment][action] [I’m not able to reproduce it][data] on a [bug][modifier] [846][data] in [session][modifier] [mozilla][data].
-Ubiquity auto-completes with "in the session mozilla" ("in the session " is a prefix for modifier-session).
-Ubiquity verifies that it needs to use mozilla as modifier-session as it was used most recently.
-It also adds all the available sessions in suggestions cause whole modifier is selected. (kde, eclipse) At the same time in preview it shows info for mozilla session. (user, url)
+   Ubiquity auto-completes with **"in the session mozilla"** ("in the session" is a prefix for modifier "session").
+Ubiquity verifies that it needs to use "mozilla" as modifier session value as it was used most recently.
+It also adds all the available sessions to suggestions, cause whole modifier is selected. (kde, eclipse) At the same time in preview it displays info for "mozilla" session. (user, url).

-	in case if I press button:
+   In case if I press button:

-	    * e
+   - e
-	      Ubiquity will auto-complete it with “eclipse” (it’s wasn’t accessed more recently then kde but it allows to go on typing unlike “kde”) and will select auto-completed part (“clipse”).
-In the suggestions only “kde” will show up as it’s an only matching session.
-In the preview information for the currently selected session
+   Ubiquity will auto-complete it with "eclipse" (it's was used earlier then "kde", but it allows to keep typing unlike "kde") and will select auto-completed part (“clipse”).
+In the suggestions only "kde" will show up as it's an only matching session left.
+In the preview information for the currently selected session "eclipse" will be displayed.
-	      (eclipse) is shown.
-	    * right arrow / tab
+   - right arrow / tab
-	      in this case ubiquity will put cursor in the end of the line and will show all possible (optional) modifiers in the suggestion.
+   in this case ubiquity will place cursor at the end of the line and will show all possible (optional) modifiers in the suggestion.
-	    * down arrow
+   - down arrow
-	      will select “kde” as a session and will select only matching part of it “e”
+   will select "kde" as a session and will select only matching part of it "e"
-	    * left arrow
+   - left arrow
    modifier-bug “846″ will be selected in all possible suggestions will be suggested.
-	    * enter
+   - enter
    Will add a comment to the bug

-5. bugzilla comment ” I’m not able to reproduce it” on a bug 846 and attach (data) I have typed at as I wanted to attach file with a comment.
-Ubiquity did not suggested attach-modifier as it’s an optional. but when I type “at”, it auto-completes it with “and attach (data)” where “and attach ” is a prefix for the attach-modifier. “(data)” got selected.
+5. bugzilla comment [I’m not able to reproduce it][data] on a bug 846 and attach (data)
+   I have typed at as I wanted to attach file with a comment.
+Ubiquity did not suggested attach-modifier as it’s an optional. but when I type "at", it auto-completes it with "and attach (data)" where "and attach " is a prefix for the attach-modifier. "(data)" got selected.
 Ubiquity suggests clipboard, screen-shot in the suggestions as that are the magic words which attach-modifier can take as an input.

 What are the advantages of this kind of architecture:

-* All the commands performing the actions against one target can be scoped by the namespace.
+- All the commands performing the actions against one target can be scoped by the namespace.
 Actually it can be a one command.
-* Command Modifiers can have their own modifiers, that makes it possible to create better abstraction layer of the services on top of the Ubiquity.
+- Command Modifiers can have their own modifiers, that makes it possible to create better abstraction layer of the services on top of the Ubiquity.
-* Modifiers have are ordered in a logical way, and some of them can be optional, value of one modifier can automatically make useless use of another modifier.
+- Modifiers have are ordered in a logical way, and some of them can be optional, value of one modifier can automatically make useless use of another modifier.
-* Makes commands more closer to the natural language, cause in this model modifier is modeled as a sentence.
+- Makes commands more closer to the natural language, cause in this model modifier is modeled as a sentence.
 Use of prefixes, suffixes makes it much easier to represent in more human way (it’s even more important in some languages where suffix / prefix can change whole meaning of the sentence)
-* Modifier is having step by step dialog with a user, keeping user focused more on the step rather on the end result.
+- Modifier is having step by step dialog with a user, keeping user focused more on the step rather on the end result.
-* Asks user for input only in case if there is no other way
+- Asks user for input only in case if there is no other way
-* User types only the data no modifier names.
+- User types only the data no modifier names.
-* Ubiquity uses history to make discussion more intuitive.
+- Ubiquity uses history to make discussion more intuitive.
 (Actually it’s possible to do it even now through commands but think it might have a sense to expose this functionality some in some standard manner to the developers)

 [ubiquity thumbnail]:/resources/images/ubiquity-thumbnail.jpg
 [ubiquity lightbox]:/resources/images/ubiquity.jpg